 You can keep this simple by simply using a kitchen strainer.
 Placing some cheesecloth in the strainer works well but I have also found it very effective to use a double layer of damp paper towels in the strainer.
 If you don't have a strainer, use a colander with cheesecloth or paper towels.

-Grammie likes to use a food grinder with a medium-size chopper plate.
+Grammie likes to use a food grinder with a medium-sized chopper plate.
 If you don't have or don't feel like messing with a food processor or a food grinder, you can finely chop the poultry meat with a chef's knife.

 If you make this recipe: